 Tuna Casserole is somewhat of a comfort food.
 But what about meat eaters turned vegetarian?
-Check out this Vegetarian Mock Tuna Casserole.
+This plant based Vegetarian Mock Tuna Casserole is delicious!

-This particular recipe is a remake of an old recipe on our site.
+This vegetarian tuna casserole is a remake of an old recipe on our site.
 Years ago we made Un Tuna Casserole and posted about it.
 While it was delicious, we shared a blurry and over exposed picture of it.

 I also used fresh English peas but you are welcome to use frozen peas.
 For the gluten-free pasta, I used a chickpea based pasta for some extra protein and more earthy flavor!